pkarsy/persist_mqtt/README.md

 - Works even with Tasmota "savedata = OFF" command

 ## Disadvantages
 - The module cannot be used immediatelly, complicating the import as we've seen above.
+If you follow the pattern with 'auteexec_ready.be' however, you are OK.
 - limited space for variables (~1000 bytes in json format)
 - The speed of save() is slow.
-However mqtt is performed asynchronously (I believe) so the save() actually returns fast, but the data needs some time (imposed by network latency) to reach the server.
+However mqtt is seems to be performed asynchronously, so the save() actually returns fast, but the data needs some time (imposed by network latency) to reach the server.
 The other operations pt.var1=val1 etc do not have a speed penaly
 - **Anyone who has access to the server, can view and change the variables !
 BE WARNED !
 DO NOT USE IT FOR CONFIDENTIAL DATA**
 - if the project does not need an MQTT server or not even network connectivity, the use of this module adds complexity and an unnececary point of failure.

-## Temporarily using persist_mqtt instead of persist for development
+## Temporarily use persist_mqtt instead of persist for development
-You may want this to reduce flash wear and/or to be able to view the variables in real time.
+You may want this to reduce flash wear, to be able to view the variables in real time, or to be able to switch development modules without loosing your data.

 'autoexec_ready.be' See "Importing the module" above
 ```